 Coach Smith and his wife Phyllis have four sons, Andrew, Adam, Aaron, and Alex.

 Coach David Laich began his coaching career in 1972 at Spring High School.
 In 1981 he moved to Westfield High School as varsity assistant in football and baseball.
 In 1987 he became the head baseball coach at Westfield.
 Three of his teams won district championships and he was named district "Coach of the year" in 1988 and 1994.
 He moved to Klein in1994 and retired in 2006.

 Coach Laich retired in 2006, but came out of retirement in 2010 to coach baseball.
 2010 was a big year for Coach Laich, as he recorded his 500th win, made it to the state championship game and was named "Outstanding Assistant Coach for the State of Texas".

 Coach Laich begins the 2019 season having coached over 1000 varsity games.
 His record is 683 wins, 390 losses and 2 ties.
 Over the years he has coached over 90 players that have gone on to play college ball, 14 All State, 15 Texas All Stars and 30 that have been drafted by professional teams.

 This will be his 21st year at Klein.
 He coaches hitters and infielders.
 He and Becky, his bride of 45 years have two grown children and five grandchildren.

-After 15 seasons leading the JV baseball team, Coach Joel Reichling is changing roles this year.
-He is now an Assistant Varsity Baseball coach and will assist in managing the pitching staff.
-This season makes it 17 years coaching baseball.
-It is also his 16th year coaching and teaching at Klein after spending one year in San Antonio at Robert E. Lee High School.
+After 15 seasons leading the JV baseball team, Coach Joel Reichling is the Assistant Varsity Baseball coach and will assist in managing the pitching staff.
+This season makes it 18 years coaching baseball.
+It is also his 17th year coaching and teaching at Klein after spending one year in San Antonio at Robert E. Lee High School.